-NOOR and Nikon Europe invite young photographers living and/or working in France to submit their applications for selection for the free NOOR-Nikon Academy workshop taking place in Paris, France from 20 to 23 March 2017.
+NOOR and Nikon Europe invite young photographers living and/or working in UK to submit their applications for selection for the free NOOR-Nikon Academy workshop taking place in Manchester, UK from 30 March to 2 April 2017.

 Fee: Free of charge

-During the four-day workshop, 15 participants, together with Pep Bonet, Robin Hammond & Benedicte Kurzen will share experiences, work on portfolios, improve editing skills and learn how to develop visual stories.
+During the four-day workshop, 15 participants, together with three NOOR member photographers - Tanya Habjouqa, Robin Hammond & Sebastian Liste - will share experiences, work on portfolios, improve editing skills and learn how to develop visual stories.
 Participants can look forward to intensive communication with NOOR photographers and their peers on subjects ranging from how to develop and edit a photographic story or project, to the nuances of the international photo market.
 The workshop is a unique opportunity to learn impactful visual storytelling, further develop personal vision, strengthen ongoing projects and gain new knowledge and contacts in an intimate and interactive environment.

 The workshop is free of charge and includes lunch.
 Please note that travel, accommodation and additional meals are not covered and should be arranged by individual participants.
-The workshop will take place at the Loft Roquette: 42 Rue de la Roquette, 75011 Paris, France.
+The workshop will take place at Ziferblat: 423 Edge St, Manchester M4 1HW, UK.

 The workshop will be focused around developing, editing, refining and presenting/disseminating a visual documentary series, story and/or project.
 Participants can get the most out of the experience when they come to the workshop with a body of work they are currently developing, editing, working on and/or thinking about how to share with audiences.
 Thus, applicants are encouraged to include this work and indicate what they want to explore in relation to the work in their application portfolio and motivation statement.